kkub11/microtonal2/NOTES.md

 The comma = 2^e2 * 3^e3 * 5^e5 * 7^e7 * 11^e11 * 13^e13
 `bestEdo` = the EDO Jim recommends for traversing this comma.
 29,999 entries.
 EDOs range from 12 to 1992.
+Note: the file only covers primes up to 13.
+Commas involving primes 17+ would need to be computed separately if the user selects them.

 ### Scale
 A subset of EDO pitch classes, ordered within one octave.